goeiebook/creativelab/README.md

 ![the response][tweet]

-His response is confusing.
 Is that sarcasm?
+This is confusing.
 I'm not a very social creature.
 But then something unanticipated happens: my profile begins to receive views.
 Dozens of views.
 My six month old twitter account was getting attention.
-Twitter Analytics claimed profile views were up by 1000%.
+Twitter analytics claimed profile views were up by 1000%.

 ---